 Before the trial is run, the drug developer writes a document called a protocol.
 This contains key information about how long the trial will run for, what is the risk to participants, what kind of treatment is being investigated, etc.

-For the German pharma company Boehringer Ingelheim, we developed and trained a deep learning tool using natural language processing (NLP) to predict more than 50 output variables from a clinical trial protocol.
+For the German pharma company Boehringer Ingelheim, we developed and trained a deep machine learning tool using natural language processing (NLP) to predict more than 50 output variables from a clinical trial protocol.
 This allows pharma companies and regulators to analyse and quantify large numbers of clinical trial protocols, allowing more accurate cost estimation.
+Machine learning offers a scalable and effective way to organize clinical trials.

-The technique can be extended to other industries where large unstructured or semi-structured documents are the norm.
+The natural language parsing technique can be extended to other industries where large unstructured or semi-structured documents are the norm.

-If you have a problem of this nature please get in contact and we will be glad to discuss.
+If you have a project where AI or NLP could help you analyse clinical trials, please get in contact and we will be glad to discuss.

-Swipe right on the examples below to learn more about AI and Natural Language Processing in pharma.
+Swipe through the examples below to learn more about AI and natural language processing in pharma and clinical trials.

 Novartis is using machine learning to predict which untested compounds are likely to be biologically active and worth investigating in vitro.